-The Linear map is normally suitable for all medium- to high-speed engines.
-With the Linear map, Gain is proportional to engine speed and Stability and Compensation are held constant.
+Map 0 is normally suitable for all medium- to high-speed engines.
+With Map 0, gain is proportional to engine speed and Reset and Compensation are held constant.
 The Gain set point may be adjusted at any engine speed, but the value is normalized to the rated speed reference.
-For example, if Gain is set to 0.1 and current engine speed is 50 percent of the maximum, then the actual gain used in the control algorithm will be 0.05, or 50 percent of the set point value.
+For example, if gain is set to 0.1 and current engine speed is 50 percent of the maximum, then the actual gain used in the control algorithm will be 0.05, or 50 percent of the set point value.
 If engine speed is at rated, actual gain will be 100 percent of the set point value.

-The Non-Linear map provides additional Stability and Compensation inversely proportional to engine speed for low- to medium-speed engines.
-Gain for the Non-Linear map is proportional to the square of engine speed.
-For example, at 50 percent of maximum speed, the actual gain will be 25 percent of the set point value and Stability and Compensation values will be two times greater than at maximum speed.
+Map 1 provides additional Reset and Compensation inversely proportional to engine speed for low- to medium-speed engines.
+Gain for Map 1 is proportional to the square of engine speed.
+For example, at 50 percent of maximum speed, the actual gain will be 25 percent of the set point value and Reset and Compensation values will be two times greater than at maximum speed.

-The final decision on which map to use depends on engine performance obtained throughout the operating speed and load range.
+The final decision on the use of Map 0 or Map 1 depends on engine performance obtained throughout the operating speed and load range.
 After tuning the control for desired performance under rated speed and load conditions, performance at low speed and light loads should be evaluated.
-If low frequency speed oscillation occurs at low speeds using the Linear map, the Non-Linear map will provide additional Stability.
-If performance is poor at low speed using the Non-Linear map, the Linear map will provide higher performance.
-Select the map that provides the best overall performance for all operating conditions.
+If low frequency speed oscillation occurs at low speeds using Map 0, Map 1 will provide additional stability.
+If performance is poor at low speed on Map 1, Map 0 will provide higher performance.
+Select the Map that provides the best overall performance for all operating conditions.